Bill's research

 Modelling stellar streams that emerge from globular clusters

 We develop a new particle spray algorithm to model the formation of globular cluster streams.
 The algorithm ejects stream tracer particles based on 6D phase space distributions calibrated to N-body simulations.
 It successfully matches the morphology and kinematics of simulated streams with higher accuracy than most existing particle spray methods.
 The new algorithm is implemented in galactic dynamics codes agama, gala, galax, and galpy for public use.
-See the tutorial notebook and Chen et al. (2024) for more details.

 Figure: positions and velocity vectors of escaped stream particles near the Lagrange points.